Nova Scotia Liberal Party: Recent history

 From 1956, the Tories gained significant ground with Robert Stanfield's reformation of the "Progressive Conservatives", and have successfully challenged the Liberals for control of the government.
 The Liberals faltered in the province at the beginning of the 21st century, and for a time were the third-largest party in the House of Assembly, behind the Tories and the Nova Scotia New Democratic Party.
 After the Nova Scotia Liberal Party's dismal performance in the 2006 election (and failing to win his own seat), leader Francis MacKenzie announced his resignation.
 He was succeeded by Stephen McNeil.
 In the 2009 election, the Liberals moved out of third-party status and formed the official opposition once again.
 In the 2013 election, the Liberals won a majority government, their first since the 1993 election under John Savage, and took office for the first time in 14 years.
 Under McNeil, a self-described fiscal conservative, the party pushed for balanced provincial budgets and took a firm stance against public sector unions.

 In the 2009 election, Stephen McNeil led the Liberals to Official Opposition status, winning 11 seats.
 In the 2013 election, the McNeil Liberals won a majority government, defeating the NDP government of Darrell Dexter.
 In the 2017 election, the McNeil Liberals retained a reduced majority of 27 seats in the legislature.
 On August 6, 2020, McNeil announced he would step down as party leader and that he would continue to act as premier and as the party's leader until a replacement was found.
-On February 23, 2021, Rankin became the 29th Premier of Nova Scotia, replacing McNeil, following a leadership election.
+On February 23, 2021, Iain Rankin became the 29th Premier of Nova Scotia, replacing McNeil, following a leadership election.
 Rankin called a snap election for August 17, 2021, which his Liberal Party lost.
 Rankin was personally re-elected in Timberlea-Prospect.
 In the wake of the defeat, Rankin stepped down as leader.

 Yarmouth MLA Zach Churchill was elected leader of the Liberal Party in the 2022 leadership election.
 In the 2024 election, the Liberals suffered their worst defeat in history, winning only two seats total.
-Leader Zach Churchill lost his own seat, and resigned from his position as leader two weeks later.
+Leader Zach Churchill lost his own seat, and resigned from his position as leader two weeks later, and Derek Mombourquette became the interim leader.
+In December 2025, former leader Rankin once again became party leader, taking over the interim role from Mombourquette.